ritabc/twg/notes.md

 - sometimes each implementation needs its own setup and teardown
   * handle setup and teardown in userstore.UserStore() test function
   * have suitetest.UserStore accept beforeEach & afterEach

+# Testing Subprocesses (package sub)
+- Consider: subprocesses (execs) might not exist.
+Create a flag.
+If the subprocess doesn't exist, skip the test
+- Consider: subprocesses might depend on state.
+Can copy dir/file to temp dir/file